 3D Modeling, Sculpting, Painting, Shading, and Rendering #

 This chapter will be using various programs, not all of which are free.
-I’ll do my best to recomend things that are open source if I can, otherwise I’ll try to keep the cost down as much as possible.
-You definitely can do everything in this chapter for fee, just be aware that without some of the paid tools it may be substantially harder.
+I’ll do my best to recommend things that are open source if I can, otherwise I’ll try to keep the cost down as much as possible.
+You definitely can do everything in this chapter for free, just be aware that without some of the paid tools it may be substantially harder.

 Before we get started, let’s look at some examples of cool art made using 3D modeling and Blender: